mateo1985/customer-frontend/README.md

 Instructions how to run project:
 1) Install modules: `npm install`
 2) Run the application: `npm start`
+3) Run the web browser and type `http://localhost:4200`

+The mocked backend is under `localhost:3000`

 To be able to run the tests you should invoke the `npm run test`